welcome to

 Want to make a donation to support our work?

-While we build an online donation system, a tax-deductible donation can be made by check and mailed to the address at the bottom of the page.
-Your financial support helps our volunteers provide community workshops and education, support students and educators in our community, and participate in community events.
+Your tax-deductible donation helps our volunteers provide community workshops and education, support students and educators in our community, and participate in community events.
 Thank you!